INCLUSIVE EDUCATION & COMMUNITY

 If you have any suggestions for collaborative research, activities, or events that you feel this SIG could look at then please contact us.
 We also intend to put up a membership list of this SIG.
 This could prove useful for future research collaborations or Thesis examiners.

-Michael Gaffney is a member of the early childhood team at the University of Otago College of Education in Dunedin.
-His work in ece crosses over with his interest in inclusion, disability studies, childhood studies and more recently community development.
-His research experiences are cross-disciplinary as a result of spending 15 years at the Children's Issues Centre.
-His emerging interests are in parental learning and support. contact
+Dr Michael Gaffney is the Early Childhood Programmes Co-ordinator at the University of Otago College of Education in Dunedin, where he lectures across undergraduate and postgraduate early childhood initial teacher education programmes as well as supervises postgraduate research.
+His work in early childhood crosses over with his research interests in inclusive education, disability studies, childhood studies, and more recently community development.
+Much of his research experiences to date are cross-disciplinary as a result of his time working at the University of Otago's Children's Issues Centre.
+Michael's emerging research interests are in parental learning and support.

 If you want to join this SIG contact the Executive Officer for more information